 7. Your child doesn’t love you any less

-Much is said about a parent’s unconditional love, and I would say the same is true about a child’s love for his parents.
+Much is said about a parent’s unconditional love, and I would say the same is true about a child’s love for her parents.

 Kids can be some of the most forgiving people.
-We make mistakes and even blame ourselves, but kids continue to love us with no hesitation.
-Your child isn’t sitting in his room right now blaming you for everything.
-Even if he were upset, I guarantee he doesn’t love you any less.
+We make mistakes and even blame ourselves, but they continue to love us with no hesitation.
+Your child isn’t sitting in her room right now blaming you for everything.
+Even if she were upset, I guarantee she doesn’t love you any less.

-Because at the end of the day, your child will hold you as tightly as he did before you allowed blame to take hold.
+Because at the end of the day, she’ll hold you as tightly as she did before you allowed blame to take take over.

 Mom guilt is real.
 Blaming ourselves prevents us from enjoying motherhood and sets unrealistic expectations of ourselves.
 It’s not exactly what you’d want to model, especially when dads don’t feel nearly as guilty as we do.

-Thankfully there are ways to cope.
+Thankfully, we can stop feeling guilty all the time.
 Ask yourself if what you’re blaming yourself for is really that bad.
-Remember that you had acted in the way you thought was best at that point.
-And remind yourself that we all make mistakes and will continue to do so.
+Remind yourself that you had acted in the way you thought was best at that point, and that we all make mistakes and will continue to do so.

-Then, give yourself more credit than you currently do, and focus on things you can control.
-Replace mom guilt with action, and remember that your child won’t love you any less.
+Then, give yourself more credit than you currently do, and remember that you can’t change the past.
+Replace mom guilt with action, and reassure yourself that your child won’t love you any less.

-I’ll still make mistakes, no doubt.
-But rather than blame myself, I’ll acknowledge what happened, take action, and learn my lesson.
+We’ll still make mistakes, no doubt.
+But rather than blame ourselves, we can acknowledge what happened, take action, and learn our lesson.

-Like bringing my son’s jacket even when I don’t think the weather will be cold.
+Like bringing my son’s jacket even when I didn’t think he needed it.